scrtlabs/marketplace/README.rst

 is coded in smart contracts deployed on the Ethereum network, and is operated directly with Enigma tokens (ENG).
 In this first implementation, all data sets are provided off-chain by several providers, and their storage is managed independently from the logic embedded in the smart contract.

+The first implementation of the data marketplace is designed for integration with Catalyst on the application layer.
+Data sets are consumed as premium data inputs to trading algorithms that derive trading signals from them in the quest to improve performance.

 **Phase 2** includes the first implementation of an off-chain network, which will run on a federated network of known nodes (a-la sidechains).
 This could also be